 - Reduced vehicle delays and emmissions at railroad crossings

 - Less train noise due to trench

 The $2.4 billion Alameda Corridor was funded through a unique blend of public and private sources.
 Revenues from user fees paid by the railroads are used to retire nearly $2 billion in bond debt.
 Railroads initially paid $15.00 for each loaded 20-foot equivalent unit (TEU) container; $4.00 for each empty container, and $8 for other types of loaded rail cars such as tankers and coal carriers.
 Over a 30-year period, fees will increase between 1.5 percent and 4.5 percent per year, depending on inflation.
-Effective January 1, 2013, fees are $22.25, $5.33 and $10.66 respectively.
+For the latest rate information, click here.

 Through its contractors and various community partnerships, ACTA administered several programs during construction designed to provide local residents and businesses with direct benefits that will long outlive actual construction.